-Chloé is an experienced theatre/movement director and interactive performer based in North East London, UK.
+Chloé is an experienced theatre/movement director, interactive performer and designer based in North East London, UK.
 As both a director and performer, her work is both physical and aesthetically driven - she often finds herself working in site-specific and immersive environments.
 Additionally to this, she regularly performs stand-up comedy and cabaret in and around London.
 As a performer she is represented by Idamos Agency (www.idamos.com) and is an active member of Soho Theatre's Soho Young Company's Comedy Labs (Sketch, Stand-up and Cabaret/Drag), whilst as a director and theatre maker she works freelance, and is a member of The Young Vic's Genesis Directors Network.
 When she isn’t performing or directing she works freelance as an art director, stylist and costume designer.
-She trained at: Russian Academy of Theatre Arts (GITIS), Indonesian Institute of Arts, East 15 Acting School and Lincoln School of Fine and Performing Art - for list of full credits (both dir. & perf.), training and special skills please see 'cv'.
+She trained at: Russian Academy of Theatre Arts (GITIS), Indonesian Institute of Arts, East 15 Acting School and Lincoln School of Fine and Performing Art - for list of full credits (inc. directing, performing and design), training and special skills please see 'cv'.

-- Directorial news: Currently working on Frances Farmer: Zombie Movie Star - an Undead Cabaret for both Vaults Fest and London Horror Fest and Lulu: A Circus Sex Tragedy told with knives for theatre company Ugly Collective, in collaboration with Theatre Delicatessen.
+- Directorial news: Currently working on ‘Tracks’ a one woman show debuting at this years PBH Free Fringe by Soho Theatre Alumni Sophie Kisilevsky.
+Also working on Frances Farmer: Zombie Movie Star - an Undead Cabaret for both Vaults Fest and London Horror Fest and Lulu: A Circus Sex Tragedy told with knives for theatre company Ugly Collective, in collaboration with Theatre Delicatessen.

 "Your work is a heady mix of the exhibitionist and the anti spectacle, whilst creating an atmosphere of seediness, imbalance and unease you use colour, objects and costumes with a sense of wit" - Melly Still, Physical Theatre Dir.